Bathroom Addition & Remodeling Costs

 - Find A Bathroom Remodeling Contractor

 Bathroom Additions Cost

 The cost of adding a bathroom varies greatly based on your specific project.
-For example, if plumbing is already in place and you are not moving items around, a very simple bathroom addition can cost as low as $3,000.
+For example, if the plumbing is already in place, and you are not moving items around, a very simple bathroom addition can cost as low as $3,000.